-Spradlin was born and raised just an hour south of campus.
+Spradlin was born and raised just south of campus.
 He brought the community into the fold through scheduling and his strong ability to recruit the state and the region.
-The strategic planner has his plan for recapturing the top spot as his teams are getting better year in year out.
+The strategic planner has set his stepping stones for recapturing the top spot in conference as his teams have already shown improvement in year two.

 Jared Grasso - Bryant